AaronWu117/homeowrk/README.md

-  the first project we learnt how to make a number guessing game where if they got it wrong it will tell them higher or lower.
+  the first project we learnt how to make a number guessing game where if they got it wrong it will tell them higher or lower. if you want to see how I did it go to this link: